 Where to vacation in the Caribbean during Hurricane Season?

 So do I recommend taking a vacation to the Caribbean during hurricane season?
 Yes!
-The Caribbean region spans over one million square miles of the Caribbean Sea and most islands are typically not affected during the hurricane season.
+The Caribbean region spans over one million square miles of the Caribbean Sea, and most islands are typically not affected during the hurricane season.
 But I would recommend taking a vacation to Caribbean islands below the hurricane belt.
-This includes southern Caribbean destinations like Aruba, Bonaire, Curacao, collectively known as the ABC islands.
+This includes southern Caribbean destinations like Aruba, Bonaire, and Curacao, collectively known as the ABC islands.
 They are less likely to be affected by hurricanes.

 Located off the coast of Venezuela, Aruba is on the outer edge of the Caribbean hurricane belt.
 Thus, while it does experience tropical cyclones, they are typically low-grade, and the damage is often minimal.
 Such was the case when Hurricane Felix in 2007 and Hurricane Matthew in 2016 passed nearby.
 Temperatures in Aruba are typically a steady 80 degrees, accompanied by a refreshing sea breeze that keeps you cool.
-Aruba is an excellent location for tourists who enjoy snorkeling and diving as there are several shipwrecks, some sunk intentionally to create artificial reefs.
+Aruba is an excellent location for tourists who enjoy snorkeling and diving, as there are several shipwrecks, some sunk intentionally to create artificial reefs.
 Major wrecks to explore include the California Wreck, a 100-year-old wreck that used to bring fruits the Antilla Wreck, a large German WWII freighter.

 Bonaire is also located off the coast of Venezuela, and direct hits are also uncommon during the hurricane season.
 Its summer weather is a steady 80 degrees.
 Rainfall is at its peak between September and October, and this stunning island features one of the most magnificent and accessible coral reefs in the Caribbean.
 Bonaire is home to the Bonaire National Marine Park, where divers and snorkelers will have the time of their lives exploring numerous snorkeling sites.
 Other exciting locations of this fantastic island include volcanic rock formations, salt ponds, isolated natural beaches, and mangrove forests.